-Hermit Lake Shelters Info Vols (suspended for the 2020 season)
+Hermit Lake Shelters Info Vols

 The Role of the Information Volunteer at Hermit Lake Shelters

 - Give trail advice to day visitors and overnight guests at Hermit Lake. - Check in overnight shelter guests. - Answer questions about the AMC, its mission, programs, and facilities. - Sell retail merchandise to day visitors and overnight guests (proceeds support AMC's mission).